 While cable TV plans start at just $30 per month, Xfinity shines brightest if you need multiple services or live in a multi-generational or larger household.
-If you need an internet connection anyway, consider Xfinity's X1 digital package.
+If you need an internet connection anyway, consider Xfinity's Select+ More digital package.
 It's tough to beat for internet, TV, and phone.
-Plus, you get a free Flex box that aggregates all of your programming (including podcasts and non-TV content) in one place.
+Plus, you get a free X1 TV box that aggregates all of your programming (including podcasts and non-TV content) in one place.

 At $30 per month, Choice Limited TV is the cheapest Xfinity cable TV plan.
 It’s important to know that it’s mainly local networks (ABC, CBS, NBC, FOX) and public access.

 Xfinity does not currently offer any senior-specific discounts.
-But it does provide general assistance discounts that many seniors may be eligible for, such as Internet Essentials if you are on Medicaid, a VA pension, or have other qualifying circumstances.
+But it does provide general assistance discounts that many older adults may be eligible for, such as Internet Essentials if you are on Medicaid, a VA pension, or have other qualifying circumstances.
 For veterans, Xfinity provides a $25 coupon you can apply to your bill or an On Demand rental or purchase and a $100 prepaid Visa card for new members who bring their own device and sign up for an Xfinity mobile plan.

 Xfinity runs special promotions and bundled packages throughout the year.
 We’d recommend looking during the holidays, Black Friday, and Cyber Monday when people are more likely to upgrade their TV and services.

-You can get Xfinity internet and cable TV bundles for as low as $50 per month.
-Cable TV-only packages can be as low as $30 per month.
+You can get Xfinity internet and cable TV bundles for as low as $54.99 per month.
+Cable TV-only packages can be as low as $30 per month plus fees.
 Prices will vary depending on where you live and the speeds you need.